kaciewebster/podcast-recommender/README.md

   <img src="https://media4.s-nbcnews.com/i/newscms/2019_33/2974876/sale_16307_primary_image_wide_9d65e3727a5b232c139fc7a76342993a.jpg">
 </p>

-This repository will create a web application to recommend podcasts based on user input.
+This repository will create a web application to recommend podcasts that are not the mainstream based on user input.
 Recommendations are determined using calculated similarities between the descriptions, categories, and languages of each podcast.
 Let's get started!

 ## The Data